prutha-shouche/Drowsiness-Detection/README.md

 ## Code Requirements:

 The code is compiled in Python (version 2.7 or higher will work, preferably version 3.6) Anaconda Platform is used, from which spyder v3.6 was used.
 Visual Studio (C++ distribution version also needs to be installed to set up the environment)
-The data File has also been included in the repo - face_landmarks.dat_2
+The data File can be accessed by clicking on - [face_landmarks.dat_2](https://drive.google.com/file/d/11MwHkhAkTy73sp6eG63Y_HcMwNgCo_c2/view?usp=sharing)

 ## Overview of the Project: